pg-support/supt-km/docs/2. Troubleshooting/Product/Spark 40/Spark 40 Firmware Troubleshooting.md

 If the workarounds resolve the issue, the case can be closed.
 (END)

 ### 2 - Verify the SN
-If the issue persists after Step 1, verify the Spark version with the given SN:
+If the issue persists after Step 1, we need the Spark’s SN to verify the codec chip and offer the firmware updater accordingly.:

 > [INTERNAL INFORMATION - DO NO REVEAL TO CUSTOMERS]
 >
-> There are in fact 2 versions of Spark 40, with differences in the codec chip - namely the AKM and ADI chips.
-The change has been implemented around late 2020 - early 2021.
-The functionality of the 2 Spark versions are exactly the same.
+> Since 2023, there are 3 versions of Spark 40, with differences in the codec chip - namely the AKM, ADI, and GD chips.
+The transition from AKM to ADI has been implemented around late 2020 - early 2021.
+The transition to GD has been implemented around 2023 march.
 >
-> For further firmware troubleshooting, we need the Spark’s SN to verify the codec chip and offer the firmware updater accordingly.
+> The functionality of all Spark versions are exactly the same.

+#### GD version
+> SN# Range: The 6th number of Serial Number is D, E, P, Z
+> i.e. S040CDxxxxxx, S040CExxxxxx

+GD is the latest Spark version and has the latest firmware already when manufactured.
+Users with GD version Spark amp do not need to update the firmware.

 #### AKM version
 > SN# Range: The 6th number of Serial Number is 1, 2, 3, 4, 5, 6, 7, 8, A